 BioZorb Lawsuit

-Manufacturers of medical devices or implants, such as the BioZorb, have a legal obligation to ensure that their products are safe for their intended use.
+Manufacturers of medical devices or implants, such as BioZorb, have a legal obligation to ensure that their products are safe for their intended use.
 When a product is unsafe due to a defective design, a manufacturing flaw, or a negligent failure to warn about certain risks, the manufacturer can be held responsible for injuries caused by that product.

 BioZorb’s design, compounded by misleading marketing, has left many patients unprepared for the realities of their post-implantation experience.
 Biozorb lawsuits against Hologic assert that the company failed to adequately warn patients and doctors about the potential for serious complications, such as chronic pain, tissue inflammation, disfigurement, and device migration.